trevoraron/usdc-frontend/README.md

 Wanted to figure out how to make a frontend inspired by this guide to USDC: https://blog.coinbase.com/introduction-to-building-on-defi-with-ethereum-and-usdc-part-1-ea952295a6e2

+# To Deploy New Version to Github

+yarn run deploy

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).